qwerty3-14/Gaze/README.md

 # Gaze
 This is a Game I worked on in my Jr/Senior year of College, and became my senior project.
-It is heavily isnpired by the old star control games.
+It is heavily inspired by the old star control games.

 The game uses Monogame framework with Myra helping with UI.